Evercade VS: Games

-The Evercade VS is backwards-compatible with all Evercade cartridges except Namco Collections 1 and 2 because those collections were only licensed for handheld use.
+The Evercade VS is backwards-compatible with all Evercade cartridges except for Namco Museum Collections 1 and 2 because those collections were only licensed for handheld use.
 Blaze hopes to expand the license to achieve full compatibility soon.
-All future games will be compatible between both Evercade consoles.
+All games are compatible between both Evercade consoles.
 Games can be sorted by title, release date, or number of players on the main console menu.
 Games offer save states, allowing players to resume where they left off.
 The console has several aspect ratios, and screen options such as scanlines.

 Reception

 The Evercade VS received generally positive reviews.
 Steven Petite of GameSpot called it "a wonderful little retro console" with a "great" design and a large game library.
 Andrew Webster of The Verge praised the addition of multiplayer, and wrote that like the original Evercade, the VS is "still niche and aimed at a very specific audience — and still does its job very well".

 However, Chris Scullion of Video Games Chronicle wrote that the console's main issue "is that it only really appeals to a very particular niche and is unlikely to ever see mass appeal as a result".
 He also found the console to be "exceptionally light, to the extent that it feels cheaply made".
 Other reviewers were critical of the controllers.
-Matthew Adler of IGN wrote that the plastic build quality of the controllers "is on par with a child’s toy," stating that they feel "completely hollow when held".
-Mike Fahey of Kotaku also referred to the controllers as "lightweight plastic, like children’s toys", writing, "The buttons are crisp and responsive, but the overall hollow feel keeps putting me off".
-James Trew of Engadget stated, "The general design is fine and comfortable, but it doesn’t feel quite as ergonomic as the handheld or other controllers".
+Matthew Adler of IGN wrote that the plastic build quality of the controllers "is on par with a child's toy," stating that they feel "completely hollow when held".
+Mike Fahey of Kotaku also referred to the controllers as "lightweight plastic, like children's toys", writing, "The buttons are crisp and responsive, but the overall hollow feel keeps putting me off".
+James Trew of Engadget stated, "The general design is fine and comfortable, but it doesn't feel quite as ergonomic as the handheld or other controllers".